fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 There is still [no approved standard](https://tools.ietf.org/id/draft-birk-pep-00.html) for pretty Easy privacy (p≡p) and not many people are using it.

-However, FairEmail can send and receive PGP encrypted messages, which are compatible with p≡p.
+However, FullEmail can send and receive PGP encrypted messages, which are compatible with p≡p.
-Also, FairEmail understands incoming p≡p messages since version 1.1519, so the encrypted subject will be shown and the embedded message text will be shown more nicely.
+Also, FullEmail understands incoming p≡p messages since version 1.1519, so the encrypted subject will be shown and the embedded message text will be shown more nicely.

 <br />